yurimalheiros/olive/README.markdown

 In:

     Socrates is human.
-    if he is human then he is hntelligent.
+    if he is human then he is intelligent.
-    Socrates is hntelligent?
+    Socrates is intelligent?

 Out: